Collective phase description of oscillatory convection: Concluding remarks

-Finally, we remark the broad applicability of our approach, which is not restricted to the oscillatory Hele-Shaw convection.
-If we focus on stable time-periodic solutions, similarly to ordinary differential equations, partial differential equations can generally be reduced to phase equations by our approach.
-There are abundant examples of rhythmic phenomena in nature that can be described by partial differential equations, e.g., in geophysical fluid dynamics.
-The phase description approach has the capability to play a central role in such areas.
+Finally, we note the broad applicability of our approach, which is not restricted to the oscillatory Hele-Shaw convection.
+If we assume that a limit-cycle solution is stable and the perturbations are sufficiently weak, i.e., the perturbed solution is always near the limit-cycle orbit, similarly to ordinary differential equations, the partial differential equations can generally be reduced to phase equations by our approach.
+There are abundant examples of rhythmic phenomena in nature that can be described by partial differential equations, such as geophysical fluid dynamics~\cite{ref:read09,ref:read10,ref:duane01,ref:bernardini04,ref:nield06}, and the phase description approach has the capability to play a central role in such areas.